Open-Game-Standards-Alliance/Local-Telemetry-Standard/implementation-capnproto.md

 ## Cap’n Proto Integration with Transport Abstraction

 This section describes how Cap’n Proto is used to serialize the Local Telemetry Standard’s data, integrated with a transport abstraction layer (e.g., Aeron).
 The implementation provides a high-level C API for developers, hiding serialization and transport details, and uses a callback mechanism for receiving telemetry data.
+The library calculates derived values like velocity and acceleration on the receiver side, minimizing the math required by both the game and motion software.

 ### Cap’n Proto Schema